 Walls were plastered and painted and often faced with marble.
 Wooden ceilings were decorated.
-Stone was material commonly used for the construction of buildings and decorations with ornate capitals, and moldings.
-Mosaics, murals, carved figures were features of interior decorations.
+Stone was a material commonly used for the construction of buildings and decorations with ornate capitals, and moldings.
+Mosaics, murals, and carved figures were features of interior decorations.

 Arcades were most common in interior churches.
 In Italy, marble columns with Capital, Base, and Abacus were widespread across the country.